outdreamer/solver/docs/specific_problem_analysis/ml/queries_to_solve_reality.md

 	- identify useful structures like 'algorithms/graphs to optimize the relevance of interface variables like "simplicity" (make "simplicity" useful as a solution structure)' like an algorithm such as 'analyze one variable at a time and connect variable pairs one pair at a time until a graph of variable connections is identified, then optimize the graph connections one connection at a time' applied to a graph of 'simple variable connections like "causal/adjacent" connections' with a simple problem-solving intent like 'trial and error (applied to connect every adjacent variable pair on a graph)' (and identify related structures to make "simplicity" useful like 'pre-computing what variable connections are useful to identify, in what sequence/structure')

+- identify useful structures like similarities like interchangeability in graph connections that enables irrelevance of difference to enable intents like organization (organizing a graph of interchangeable graph connections is possible without changing the relevance of the connections)

 II.
 Queries and Results